Hercules Graphics Card: Use

 In text mode, the HGC appears exactly like an MDA card.
 Graphics mode requires new techniques to use.
 Unlike the MDA and CGA, the PC BIOS provides no intrinsic support for the HGC.
 Hercules developed extensions, called HBASIC, for IBM Advanced BASIC to add HGC support and Hercules cards came with Graph X, a software library for Hercules graphical-mode support and geometric primitives.

-Popular IBM PC programs such as Lotus 1-2-3 spreadsheet, AutoCAD computer-aided drafting, Pagemaker and Xerox Ventura desktop publishing, and Microsoft Flight Simulator 2.0 came with their own drivers to use the Hercules graphics mode.
+Popular IBM PC programs such as Lotus 1-2-3 spreadsheet, AutoCAD computer-aided drafting, PageMaker and Xerox Ventura desktop publishing, and Microsoft Flight Simulator 2.0 came with their own drivers to use the Hercules graphics mode.

 Though the graphics mode of the Hercules card is not CGA-compatible, it is similar enough to the two CGA graphics modes that with the use of third-party terminate-and-stay-resident programs it can also work with programs written for the CGA card's standard graphics modes.
 As the Hercules card does not actually have color-generating circuitry, nor can it connect to a color monitor, color appears as simulated grayscale in varying dithering patterns.

 Clones of the Hercules appeared, including generic models at very low prices, usually without the printer port.
-Hercules advertisements implied that use of generic Hercules clones can damage the monitor.
+Hercules advertisements implied that use of generic Hercules clones can damage the monitor, and illicitly copied Hercules technology.

 Reception

 The Hercules Graphics Card was very successful, especially after Lotus 1-2-3 supported it, with one-half million units sold by 1985.
-As of June 1986 Hercules Computer Technology had 18% of the graphics card market, second to IBM.
-Hercules-compatible graphics cards shipped as standard hardware with most PC clones.
-As a de facto standard, support in software was widespread.
+As of June 1986 Hercules-compatible graphics cards shipped as standard hardware with most PC clones.
+As a de facto standard, support in software was widespread; InfoWorld in March 1986 named Hercules one of four industry standards along with IBM's MDA, CGA, and Enhanced Graphics Adapter (EGA), despite Hercules's inability, unlike IBM, to sell cards with its own computers.
+Not until EGA did an industry standard exist combining color graphics and high-quality text.